KITTENS KITTENS KITTENS

 Lots of our supporters are unable to make the journey to us to donate food or other goods for our cats.
 Our new Amazon wish list means you can order from the comfort of your home and Amazon deliver straight to us!

-We are desperately in need of volunteers for our charity shop on Wood Street.
+We are desperately in need of volunteers for our new fund raising shop at 11 St Andrews Road South, St Annes, FY8 1SX.
 Funds from other sources have been decreasing, whilst Vet and food bills have been increasing and therefore we must keep a shop operational to make enough money to keep the charity running.

 As you will be aware, we are only a small, local charity - with only a small group of volunteers (none of whom are paid).
 All these supporters have been helping out at the shop as much as they can but many have jobs or other commitments, as well as doing other work for Cat Rescue such as cat care and fostering, so there is a desperate need to spread the load among more people.